chenwangyong/chenwangyong.github.io/_pages/about.md

 News
 ======
 + May.
-2024: Journal paper is accepted to T-ED.
+2024: Journal paper is accepted by T-ED.
 Congratulations to Yaoyang Lyu and all the collaborators and sponsors!
 + Mar.
-2024: 4 conference papers are accepted to ISEDA2024.
+2024: 4 conference papers are accepted by ISEDA2024.
 Congratulations to Yutao Chen, Binyu Yin, Ling Xiong, Zhengxin Zhang and all the collaborators and sponsors!